dooco/battleship/README.md

 # Credits

-Fot insights on how to set up the game: Daniel F Moisset github account:dmoisset
+Fot insights on how to set up the game: Daniel F Moisset and Dan Pearce

 The Code Institute's Portfolio Project 3 Scope video

+Stackoverflow.com for valued information on routines and errors during development

 # Acknowledgements